tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

         self.conn.commit()
 ```

-The code isn't that pretty, but after simply overwriting the `configure_logger`
+The code isn't that pretty (is any database code?), but after simply overwriting the
-method, and the `log` method storing data in postgres is now possible.
-Since
+`configure_logger` method, and the `log` method storing data in postgres is now possible.
-the data that is passed to `log` is json, any of `data`'s  values that are json
+Since the data that is passed to `log` is json, any of `data`'s  values that are json
 will be stored as json so I can have a row per exposure.

 Now to define the experiment,